 Revision A Searchable PDF BOM, Schematic, Board Layout

 Revision D Interactive Build Map

 Revision D Searchable PDF BOM, Schematic, Board Layout

 Revision F Searchable PDF BOM, Schematic, Board Layout

 Now on to the build!
 Actually, not just yet.

 Before you begin your build, confirm that you have the correct PCB for your intended build.
-The FET/RACK is currently available in two revisions.
+The FET/RACK is currently available in three revisions.
 The revision A "Bluestripe", based on the more stable revision A/B, and the revision D commonly referred to as the "Blackface".
 The revision F was also a "Blackface" unit, however, we've added a red stripe to differentiate it from the D. The PCBs that arrive will be color coded.